-- 42. Part 3 of the Inquiry's final report, Whanaketia Through pain and trauma, from darkness to light, sets out the circumstances that led to children, young people and adults entering State and faith-based care during the Inquiry period. - 43.
+- 42. Part 3 of the Final Report sets out the circumstances that led to children, young people and adults entering State and faith-based care during the Inquiry period. - 43.
 The circumstances that led to Takatāpui, Rainbow and MVPFAFF+ children, young people and adults entering State and faith-based care during the Inquiry period varied depending on the care setting and their own personal circumstances.
 However, the reason and intentions for some Takatāpui, Rainbow and MVPFAFF+ people entering care was discriminatory, underpinned by negative societal attitudes towards diversity of sexual orientation and gender identity.
 This was particularly evident in relation to entries into psychiatric care.